- Holidays and Celebrations

 What's the Deal with Halloween?

 Halloween is taken very seriously in some cultures

 Halloween, otherwise known as All Hallow's Eve, comes every year on October 31; no matter what day it falls on.
 It's been suggested that Halloween is over 2000 years old, and was brought to us by the ancient Celt festival Samhain.
-Samhain was more commonly found most celebrated in regions of the United Kingdom, Ireland and even in northern parts of France.
+Samhain was more commonly found celebrated mostly in regions of the United Kingdom, Ireland and even in northern parts of France.